Ashid332/Ashid332/README.md

 &nbsp;

 ## ⚔️ Arsenal & Devil Fruit Powers (Tech Stack)
 A true pirate king is prepared for any battle.
-Here are the tools forged in my armory, categorized by their power:
+Here are the tools forged in my armory:

 ### 🧠 Observation Haki (Data Analytics & Science)
 <p align="left">